alexdsbreslav/quicklooks/how_to_use_quicklooks/reference_line.md

 layer_order = 1)
 ```

-**Always copy and paste!** quicklook is designed as a copy-and-paste package.
+**Always copy and paste!** quicklooks is designed as a copy-and-paste package.
 Once you've typed `ql.reference_line` into your notebook, you can hit `shift-tab` to view and copy/paste the Docstring.
 ## Parameters
 ## Returns
 ## Examples